benblack769/benblack769.github.io/posts/blog/cas-offinder.md

 In order to maximize GPU performance, we should make sure that all GPUs are operating all of the time:

-1. If possile, file parsing and data preprocessing should not impede core compute proceedure.
+1. If possible, file parsing, data preprocessing, postprocessing and file output should not impede core compute procedure.
 2. Multiple GPUs should execute concurrently and independently to maximize compute efficiency.
-3. Postprocessing and file/pipe buffering should not impeed GPU execution.

 In order to keep memory utilization predictable: